Test and update an AppLocker policy

 By using the Audit only enforcement setting, you can ensure that the AppLocker rules that you have created are properly configured for your organization.
 This setting can be enabled on the Enforcement tab of the AppLocker Properties dialog box.
-For the procedure to do this, see Configure an AppLocker Policy for Audit Only.
+For the procedure to do this, see Configure an AppLocker policy for audit only.

 Step 2: Configure the Application Identity service to start automatically

 Because AppLocker uses the Application Identity service to verify the attributes of a file, you must configure it to start automatically in any one GPO that applies AppLocker rules.
 For the procedure to do this, see Configure the Application Identity Service.
-For AppLocker policies that are not managed by a GPO, you must ensure that the service is running on each computer in order for the policies to be applied.
+For AppLocker policies that are not managed by a GPO, you must ensure that the service is running on each PC in order for the policies to be applied.

 Step 3: Test the policy

 Test the AppLocker policy to determine if your rule collection needs to be modified.
-Because you have created AppLocker rules, enabled the Application Identity service, and enabled the Audit only enforcement setting, the AppLocker policy should be present on all client computers that are configured to receive your AppLocker policy.
+Because you have created AppLocker rules, enabled the Application Identity service, and enabled the Audit only enforcement setting, the AppLocker policy should be present on all client PC that are configured to receive your AppLocker policy.

 Step 4: Analyze AppLocker events